webdevelopment4us/Pricing_Services/README.md

 This is an application built to allow the periodic scanning of online webstores, to notify users of changes in prices of items they select.

-This application is developed as a part of the "Web developer Bootcamp with Flask and Python.
+This application is developed as a part of the "Web developer Bootcamp with Flask and Python" to get a hands-on experience in developing a full-stack project.

 It allows administrators (defined via src/config.py) to add, remove, and edit online stores.